 This page is designed to be searchable without relaxing its evidentiary standard.
 The main claims are anchored to strong biographical and institutional sources, while the IQ conclusion stays appropriately cautious because the public score evidence is thin.

-ACIS is built to show how your strongest and weakest cognitive domains are distributed instead of leaving you with one isolated label.
+ACIS is built to show how cognitive domains are distributed instead of leaving readers with one isolated label.
+If you want score interpretation that separates overall ability from domain-level strengths, start with the assessment and then read the score guides.